himendher123/text-sumarization-with-rare-words/README.md

 # Text Summarization With Rare Words

 In an era of explosive internet content, automatic text summarization has emerged as a vital solution.
 There is a challenge for taking care of rare and infrequently used words in text summarization.
-We delve into the intricate dynamics of extractive, abstractive, and hybrid approaches, harnessing transformer models and attention mechanisms to reshape text summarization.
+There are various aspects of extractive, abstractive, and hybrid approaches, harnessing transformer models and attention mechanisms to reshape text summarization.
 The results were compared using the well-known ROUGE metric.

 ## Dataset